Things to do in Sydney in March

 Faulty Towers -The Dining Experience – Sydney Opera House – 21st March to 25th March 2018

 This internationally acclaimed Faulty Towers Dining Experience is back!
 Book your table early or there will be none left to book as every year the show sells out.
 Most of the show is unscripted.
 Anything can happen during your three-course serving of mayhem, laughter & fun.
 The Faulty Towers Dining Experience is a wonderful experience but the food… well just don’t order the duck!

-The annual outdoor concert of Party in the Park smack in the middle of Sydney’s gorgeous Northern Beaches is back.
-Follow the link below to see who’s playing in 2017.
+The annual outdoor concert of Party in the Park is being held at Luna Park this year.
+Follow the link below to see who’s playing.

 The Sydney International Rowing Regatta is the biggest regatta in Australia attracting the best rowers from around globe.
 A highlight is when it’s ‘Aussie against Aussie’ as NSW beats all the other states to win the Interstate Regatta Trophy.
 Well maybe…